ExcessiveOverkill/controller-software/README.md

 #### Run the "save vivado project" task in VS Code (Terminal -> Run Task... -> save vivado project)
 This will:
 - Save the vivado project to a .tcl file which is in the repo and can be committed

-### TODO: Vitis Platform (osrc)
-#### copy the contents of the modified platform.tcl script to the specified area of the create_project.tcl script (located in /vitis/)
-This will:
-- Update the script that generates the platform project